 Other Ways to Immigrate

 For a very few number of people, there are other ways to immigrate to the United States.
 These include:

 1. Cancellation of Deportation.
 This is available to persons who have been in the United States for more than ten years.
 However, in order to apply, you must be in deportation proceedings before an Immigration Judge.
 In addition, you must prove that there would be an exceptional and extremely unusual hardship on a U.S. citizen or permanent resident spouse, parent or child if you were required by the Judge to leave the U.S. Such hardship is difficult to prove.
 However, if you convince the Judge, you will be allowed to stay in the United States as a permanent resident.
 If you do not, the Judge will order you to leave the United States.

 2. Registry.
 This is available to people who have been in the United States since before 1972 but have never filed papers to immigrate to the United States.

 3. Persons who have worked with or for the Central Intelligence Agency.

 5. Persons who have worked for fifteen years for the United States government abroad.

 6. Persons who have had or will have twelve years of active duty in the United States military.

 This article answers many of the most of the frequently asked questions, which we receive in our office about how to immigrate to the United States.
-If after reading this you still have questions about immigrating to the United States or any other immigration matter, you may call Litwin & Associates and arrange for an appointment at our San Francisco, South San Francisco, or Santa Clara office.
+If after reading this you still have questions about immigrating to the United States or any other immigration matter, you may call Litwin & Smith and arrange for an appointment at our San Francisco, South San Francisco, or Santa Clara office.
 There is an initial consultation fee for the first half-hour.
 The information in this article does not constitute legal advice.
 The law is constantly changing, and we make no warranty of the accuracy of the information provided.